enunezs/AppleCounting/README.md

 # Counting apples from the [Minneapple dataset](https://conservancy.umn.edu/handle/11299/206575)
-Using different image processing techniques.

 *Made in colaboration with Emil Delvaux*

-First crash into neural networks.
+My first proper crash into neural networks.